fomightez/cyverse-talkPatMatchCircosVICE/README.md

 Required:
-- karyotype - name and size of chromosomes.
-Banding information, if available.
+- karyotype - name and size of chromosomes (contigs).
+Cytogenetic banding information, if available.
 - ideogram - how to depict the chromosome, or region of it, in the image

 Terms `karyotype` and `ideogram` are 'in the spirit of' actual cytogenetic [karyotype](https://www.nature.com/scitable/topicpage/karyotyping-for-chromosomal-abnormalities-298) related data concepts and how you would represent it as an [ideogram](https://en.wikipedia.org/wiki/Ideogram).
 Borrows much from traditional linear representations of this data as  [chromosome ideograms /idiograms / karyograms](https://en.wikipedia.org/wiki/File:Ideogram_human_chromosome_1.svg).